vosen/ZLUDA/README.md

 CGBN crashes due to an underlying ROCm/HIP issue.

 You can solve the issue by building comgr with LLVM containing this patch: ROCm/llvm-project#91.
-ZLUDA must be able to find amd_comgr.dll/libamd_comgr.so.2 in the library search path.
+ZLUDA then must be able to find the comgr library (amd_comgr.dll on Windows and libamd_comgr.so.2 on Linux) in a library search path.

 #### Meshroom